8: Customer Service & Building a Loyal Customer Base

 Before diving in, let’s define e-commerce customer services.
 In a nutshell, e-commerce customer service involves providing support to online shoppers through e-commerce platforms and channels during their entire journey.
 When we say ‘support,’ we mean:

-• Promptly handling various support requests to customer satisfaction.
+• Promptly handling various support requests to ensure customer satisfaction.

 • Answering frequent inquiries regarding products, returns, delivery, etc.